 Background: The XYZ brand wines constitute modern styles of the Hunter staples of Semillon, Chardonnay and Shiraz.
 New Generation wines.

-Fruit source: Fruit for this wine is from a mature Shiraz vineyard in Pokolbin.
+Fruit source: Fruit for this wine is from two mature Shiraz vineyards located in Pokolbin.

 Cellaring estimate: Medium term.

 “A new generation Hunter Valley shiraz indeed.
 It comes from a single vineyard in the Pokolbin area, with whole bunch fermentation and maturation in larger format French puncheons and hogsheads.
 The opulently juicy black fruit flavours are totally seductive, and the balance and length will win applause from the objective taster.”